reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 By itself, a Redux store doesn't know anything about async logic.
 It only knows how to synchronously dispatch actions, update the state by calling the root reducer function, and notify the UI that something has changed.
 Any asynchronicity has to happen outside the store.

-But, what if you want to have async logic interact with the store by dispatching actions or checking the current store state?
+But, what if you want to have async logic interact with the store by dispatching actions, checking the current store state, or some kind of side effect?
 That's where [Redux middleware](../fundamentals/part-4-store.md#middleware) come in.
 They extend the store to add additional capabilities, and allow you to:

 - Execute extra logic when any action is dispatched (such as logging the action and state)
 - Pause, modify, delay, replace, or halt dispatched actions
 - Write extra code that has access to `dispatch` and `getState`
 - Teach `dispatch` how to accept other values besides plain action objects, such as functions and promises, by intercepting them and dispatching real action objects instead
+- Write code that uses async logic or other side effects

 [The most common reason to use middleware is to allow different kinds of async logic to interact with the store](../../faq/Actions.md#how-can-i-represent-side-effects-such-as-ajax-calls-why-do-we-need-things-like-action-creators-thunks-and-middleware-to-do-async-behavior).
 This allows you to write code that can dispatch actions and check the store state, while keeping that logic separate from your UI.